-It is the intent of this Plan to encourage the redevelopment of the Redevelopment Area with residential, retail, restaurant, and public park uses that enhance the vitality of Main Street; to take advantage of the proximity to the train station; to preserve and reuse the architecturally unique industrial buildings; to benefit from the presence of Deal Lake as a valuable natural resource; and to provide new accessible and usable park space for the residents.
+It is the intent of this Plan to encourage the redevelopment of the Redevelopment Area with residential, commercial, restaurant, and public park uses that enhance the vitality of Main Street; to take advantage of the proximity to the train station; to benefit from the presence of Deal Lake as a valuable natural resource; and, to provide new accessible and useable park space for the residents.

-The following standards apply to the five individual Districts within the Area:
+The following standards apply to the five individual districts within the Redevelopment Area (each, a "District"):

-- Adaptive Reuse District (Block 21, a portion of Lot 3, Lot 5, and Lot 6) - Public Park District (Block 31, Lot 3) - Townhouse Residential District (Block 18, Lot 1) - Southern Gateway District (Block 19, Lots 1 and 2, Block 21, Lots 8-13) - Public Utility District (Block 21, Lot 2 and a portion of Lot 3)
+- Mixed-Use District (Block 21, Lot 3 (a portion thereof), Lot 5, Lot 6 and Lot 7) - Public Park District (Block 31, Lot 3) - Townhouse Residential District (Block 18, Lot 1) - Southern Gateway District (Block 19, Lots 1 and 2, Block 21, Lots 8-13) - Public Utility District (Block 21, Lot 2 and a portion of Lot 3)

-The district standards contain information pertaining to the purpose of the district; the permitted and accessory uses; bulk standards; and other district-specific standards.
-The general design standards apply to all zones.
-The concept plans provide a site specific framework for the redevelopment of key sites.
-The evaluation of any proposal submitted under the Redevelopment Plan shall be based upon these concept plans and sections of this Redevelopment Plan entitled Relationship of Plans to the Borough Land Development Regulations including District and Design Standards.
+The District standards contain information pertaining to the purpose of the District; the permitted and accessory uses; bulk standards; and other District-specific standards.
+The general design standards apply to all Districts.
+The concept plans discussion provides a site-specific framework for the redevelopment of key sites.
+The evaluation of any proposal submitted under the Redevelopment Plan shall be based upon these concept plans and sections of this Redevelopment Plan entitled, "Relationship of Plan to the Borough Land Development Regulations" including District and Design Standards.